sjeibmann/Vue-P5js-Gradient-App/cline_docs/progress.md

 ## Current Status

-**Project Phase**: Phase 1 - Core Setup (Completed)
+**Project Phase**: Phase 2 - P5.js Integration (Completed)

-The project has completed Phase 1 (Core Setup).
-We have initialized the Vue.js project with Vite, installed all required dependencies, set up the project structure, created basic component skeletons, and implemented basic routing.
-The development server is running, and we're ready to move on to Phase 2 (P5.js Integration) with expanded gradient feature requirements.
+The project has completed Phase 2 (P5.js Integration) with the implementation of the gradient mesh feature.
+We have successfully integrated P5.js with Vue.js, implemented the mesh gradient rendering, added node selection and customization, and connected the UI controls to the visualization.
+We have also removed the animation features and UI as requested.

 ```mermaid
 gantt